-Would you rather work with 50 people that all have little motivation for your project or have a team of 10 people that will enthusiastically support you from start to finish?
-If it were up to me, I’d rather choose the latter.
+Would you rather work with a team of 50 unmotivated people or with just 10 people that enthusiastically support you from start to finish?
+I’d choose the latter.
+You?

-As we’re busy growing our email list, we often get blindsided by the size of our list.
+We often get fixated on size rather than quality—and this is certainly true when it comes to our email lists.
 Surely more people joining your list is a great thing, but not when your email performance and email deliverability numbers take a toll because half your subscribers are inactive.

 Second, they’ll look at the opens, clicks, unsubscribes and inactivity.
-If your subscribers love what you’re sending them and show activity, you have nothing to worry about.
-If the engagement is low, you need to take action, since low (or no) engagement of inactive subscribers will impact deliverability for the active ones.
+If your subscribers love what you’re sending them and interact with your emails, you have nothing to worry about.
+If the engagement is low, you need to take action!
+Low (or no) engagement of inactive subscribers will impact deliverability for the active ones.

 Quality email subscribers are those recipients that open, read and show interaction with your email campaigns.
 By interaction, we mean any type of subscriber action, such as clicking on a button, answering a survey, visiting your website or buying a product.